stellarsquall/chef-fundamentals-lab_day1/02_recipes/README.md

 6. Recipes are executed by the `chef-client`.
 We'll examine the chef-client in more detail later on, but for now here's the general definition:
    * The `chef-client` is "an agent that runs locally on every node that is under management by Chef.
 When a chef-client is run, it will perform all of the steps that are required to bring the node into the expected state"
-   * Whether the Chef code is stored on a Chef server or written directly on a node (a machine to be configured by Chef), the chef-client always executed recipes locally on that machine.
+   * Whether the Chef code is stored on a Chef server or written directly on a node (a machine to be configured by Chef), the chef-client always executes recipes locally on that machine.
    * When a chef-client "run" is performed, each Chef resource whose state can be checked goes through the "test-and-repair" procedure.
 If a resource is already in the desired state as defined by a recipe, no action is taken.

 7. How should the chef-client be called?
-Again taking the package resource as an example:
+Again, taking the package resource as an example:
    ```
     package 'nginx' do
       version '1.15.12'